HealthInnovationEast/PSC_QART_legacy_process/README.md

 -   *config_sharepoint_location.R* - Creates 3 important variables (`site_url`, `chosenlib`, and `base_url`) which will be used in other scripts to navigate around SharePoint.
 Once a SharePoint location has been selected, these variables should not be changed.

--   *active_organisation_check.R* - A simplified version of *retroactive_legacy_status.R.* This script will account for upcoming (as opposed to previous) organisation changes by looking at the trusts present in the ?previous quarter.
-It will make use of the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord) and will output a new `psc_icb_trust_lookup.csv`.
+-   *active_organisation_check.R* - A simplified version of *retroactive_org_changes.R.* This script will account for upcoming (as opposed to previous) organisation changes by looking at the trusts present in the last PSC submissions (e.g., when looking for changes applicable to 24/25 Q4, it will check list of organisations in 24/25 Q3).
+It will make use of the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord) and will output a new `psc_icb_trust_lookup.csv`, which will be available in SharePoint.

 -   *create_empty_templates.R* - Creates excel templates with organisation and ICB names for each PSC, using `psc_icb_trust_lookup.csv` and `preferred_template.xlsx`.
-Templates are uploaded to the corresponding PSC SharePoint folders generated when *setup_site_folders.R* was first run.
+Templates are uploaded to the corresponding PSC SharePoint folders generated via *setup_site_folders.R*.

 -   *read_qart_submissions.R* - Goes through every PSC folder, identifies the submitted data (i.e., file name ending in 'returned'), and extracts the MatNeo qart data.
 Output of this script is a collated data file with data for all trusts in all PSC's, which will be appended to the cleansed data.

-    -   [Note]{.underline}: script will also generate a `hin_names.csv` lookup, but this would only be useful if one the HIN's have changed their name, otherwise it's the same version of the one already available in master files.
-Names are current as of March 2025.
+    -   **Note:** script will also generate a `hin_names.csv` lookup, but this would only be useful if one the HIN's have changed their name, otherwise it's the same version of the one already available in master files.
+HIN names are current as of April 2025.

--   *append_data.R* - Takes file produced in *read_qart_submissions.R* and appends it to (cleansed) previous submissions.
+-   *append_data.R* - Takes processed submissions file produced in *read_qart_submissions.R* and appends it to (cleansed) previous submissions.
 The apended data file is uploaded to master files folder in SharePoint.

-    -   [Note]{.underline}: Script is currently designed to save a new version of the appended data every quarter.
+    -   **Note:** Script is currently designed to save a new version of the appended data every quarter.

 -   *run_quarto.R* - parameterised script to render *qart_slides.qmd*.
 Parameters are already defined in *process_flow.R*.